Earthquake ChristChurch

 Fire Extinguisher Tips

-Here are some interesting facts about regular fire extinguishers we have at home, in the garage, or in the car.
-All fire extinguishers are labeled with certain labels as to which classification of fuel the extinguisher will be effective:
+Here are some interesting facts about regular fire extinguishers at home, in the garage, or in the car.
+All fire extinguishers are labeled with specific labels as to which classification of fuel the extinguisher will be effective:

 1. Class A Fires: Ordinary combustibles like paper, cloth, wood, rubber, and many plastics

-2. Class B Fires: Flammable liquids like oil, and gasoline, charcoal lighter, kerosene
+2. Class B Fires: Flammable liquids like oil and gasoline, charcoal lighter, kerosene

 4. Class D Fires: Combustible metals like aluminum, magnesium, or titanium